-- Notes: Your spouse may need to sign in Section 6.
+- Notes: If the deceased account owner named subsequent beneficiaries, you may not alter the previous designation.
+Provide the beneficiary information below. - If the account was originally claimed by another beneficiary and you are subsequently claiming the remainder, you are not eligible to designate beneficiaries. - If the deceased account owner did NOT name subsequent beneficiaries, you may name your own below. - Your spouse may need to sign in Section 9.
 If you wish to name more than one trust or entity, customize your designation or need more space, attach a separate page.
 Include the name, address, relationship, date of birth or trust, SSN/TIN and percentage for each beneficiary. - If you name a trust as beneficiary, provide the full legal name of the trust.
 Example: "The Davis Family Trust." - A. Primary beneficiary(ies): If any designated primary beneficiary(ies) dies before I do, that beneficiary's share will be divided proportionately among the surviving primary beneficiaries unless otherwise indicated.
-If no primary beneficiaries survive me, assets will be paid to the named Contingent Beneficiaries, if any.
+If no primary beneficiaries survive me, assets will be paid to the named contingent beneficiaries, if any.

-1.

-First name MI Last Suffix
+1. First name MI Last Suffix

 OR Name of trust or other entity

-name of trust or other entity

 Address City State ZIP

-Spouse Child of owner Other person Trust Other r entity Date of b irth or trust (mm/dd/yyyy) SSN/TIN Whole % only
+Spouse Child of owner Other person Trust Other entity Date of birt h or trust (mm/dd/yyyy) SSN/TIN Whole % only

-2. First name Last Suffix
+2. First name MI Last Suffix

 Address City State ZIP

-Spouse Child of owner Other person Date of birth n (mm/dd/yyyy) SSN Whole % only
+Spouse Child of owner Other person Date of birth (mm/dd /уууу) SSN Whole % only

 3. First name MI Last Suffix

 Address City State ZIP

-Spouse Child of owner Other person Date of birth n (mm/dd/yyyy) SSN Whole % only

-4. First name MI Last Suffix

-Address City State ZIP

-Spouse Child of owner Other person Date of birth n (mm/dd/yyyy) SSN Whole % only
+Spouse Child of owner Other person Date of birth (mm/dd) /уууу) SSN Whole % only